abdelkd/kaizen/0 - Inbox/Why Use Storybook?.md

 1. being able to focus on each component alone
 2. testing with no interfering of the business logic.
-3. testing rare use cases in an
+3. testing rare use cases in an organized manner

 ## References